asteris-llc/converge/README.md

 ```

 Invoke this with `converge apply traefik.hcl` to install Traefik from yum on
 your system.
-You can also `converge check traefik.hcl` to check correctness
+You can also `converge plan traefik.hcl` to see what changes will
-before you apply.
+be made before you apply them.

 ### Writing modules